JuliaData/DataFrames.jl/docs/src/lib/types.md

 using one of the following methods:

 * via the `getproperty` function using the syntax `df.col`;
-* via the `getindex` function using the syntax `df[:col]`;
+* via the `getindex` function using the syntax `df[:col]` (this syntax is planned to be deprecated);
 * by creating `DataFrameColumns` object using the [`eachcol`](@ref) function;
-* by storing the reference to the column before the `DataFrame` was created (note that in general the `DataFrame` constructor does not perform copying).
+* by storing the reference to the column before the `DataFrame` was created (note that in general the `DataFrame` constructor does not perform copying only if `copycolumns` keyword argument is set to `false`).

-Note that a column obtained from a `DataFrame` using one of these methods should not be mutated without caution because:
+A column obtained from a `DataFrame` using one of these methods should not be mutated without caution because:

 * resizing a column vector will corrupt its parent `DataFrame` and associated views (if any): methods only check the length of the column when it is added